bhaney22/ECON-343/README.md

     - Click on "**File**" from the top menu, then choose "**Share Project**"
     - In the middle box, enter "**brh22**"
     - Click "**OK**"
+8. Click on "Help/Cheatsheets" in the top navigation bar and look at the ones for Rmarkdown and R. You will reference these frequently!

 Congratulations!
 You are now ready to start using Rstudio, Rmarkdown, and R to learn Introductory Econometrics.